 - Feng shui: Pale yellow represents earth, while strong yellow symbolizes fire.

 Tasteful light gray walls with white trim are pleasant and inviting on this house.
-But it's those painted black steps leading up to a bold yellow door that make it a head turner, in a really good way.
-The contrasting colors are clean and vibrant.Continue to 3 of 8 below.
+But it's those painted black steps leading up to a bold yellow door that makes it a head-turner, in a really good way.
+The contrasting colors are clean and vibrant.Continue to 2 of 7 below.

-Many Mid-century modern homes are being updated with well-thought-out color palettes that are mindful of architectural features.
+Many mid-century modern homes are being updated with well-thought-out color palettes that are mindful of architectural features.
 Mid-tone neutrals are good for the home's exterior, but trim can be painted with interesting colors, like these double glass doors painted a bold shade of school bus yellow.
-New homeowners of some Mid-century homes, like those designed by Joseph Eichler, have been painting doors bold colors, with the same color repeated on the front horizontal fascia board.
-The... result is simple, elegant, and eye catching, especially if the color is era-appropriate.Continue to 3 of 7 below.
+New homeowners of some mid-century homes, like those designed by Joseph Eichler, have been painting doors bold colors, with the same color repeated on the front horizontal fascia board.
+The result is simple, elegant, and eye-catching, especially if the color is era-appropriate.Continue to 3 of 7 below.

 A No. 2 unleaded pencil-yellow door pops through the ivy-covered facade of a charming house in Ireland.
-A white doorcase assists in making the color show up.Continue to 7 of 8 below.
+A white doorcase assists in making the color show up.Continue to 6 of 7 below.

 Brick Row House

-An otherwise unassuming brick row house in London is brightened up with an orange-yellow door that displays an Advent wreath.
+An otherwise unassuming brick row house in London is brightened up with an orange-yellow door.Continue to 7 of 7 below.

-Pots with colorful red and pink flowers makes this old-fashioned house even more charming.
+Pots with colorful red and pink flowers make this old-fashioned house even more charming.